humanplayer2/mkmods/AKKO_3068B/README.md

 # AKKO Blue on White 3068B Plus ISO

 AKKO was kind to send me a box containing their not-new 3086B 65% board for review, together with their tactile 55gf Creamy Purple Pro and their linear 40gf Rosewood switches.
+Apart from getting this free of charge from AKKO, I have no conflicts of interest.
+I didn't send this to AKKO before posting it to [reddit](https://www.reddit.com/r/MechanicalKeyboards/comments/1g17z8c/review_akko_3068b_plus_iso/), and you can check my revision history prior to posting in the commit history, the commits Oct.8 - Oct.11, 2024.

 <img src="images/board_top.jpg" width="512"/>